|A Gazetteer for the United States and Canada|

 Inscriptions: "Louisiana 1812", "Louisiana Purchase"

+Description: The coin features a map of the United States with the outline of the Louisiana Purchase.
 A trumpet with notes of music lies above the map.
 A Brown Pelican is located below and to the left of the map.

 The Louisiana Purchase nearly doubled the size of the country in 1803.
 The price?
 Just 4 cents per acre.